HeikkiKantanen/Rat-in-a-maze/README.md

 ## Description

+- An application developed with React.js for the Full Stack Web Development program in Business College Helsinki.

 - A 4x4 matrix where the program finds all the possible ways to go from source (top left) to destination (bottom right)
 - A final assignment of Data Structures course @ Business College Helsinki